 An electrical arrangement generally consists of electrical circuits, wires and other electronic components.
 We use copper wire to carry the current into the circuits or motors.
-The electrical cables are cut into preferable sizes.
+The electrical cables are then cut into preferable sizes.
 We can twist two of the copper wires together if we need to make connections.

 Solder is a great option in this case.
 A soldering iron melts the metal.
 And a drop or a fraction of the drop of the metal help join wires or complete an electrical path in a circuit.

 Solder connection is very much stable once it solidifies since it is integrated into a circuit or solder wire.
 Also, it’s less prone to cause humans any harm.
 Unless one literally puts fingers right in the tiny solder joints, it is harmless.